-Footnotes:[1] New York City -- Manhattan add 30% to calculator figures, Brooklyn add 17% to calculator figures, Staten Island add 16% to calculator figures, Bronx add 15% to calculator figures, Queens add 15% to calculator figures.[2]
-85th percentile -- This refers to a method of statistical analysis by which the extreme highs and lows of a data set are excluded leaving data that more accurately represents middle range.
+Footnotes:[1] 85th percentile -- This refers to a method of statistical analysis by which the extreme highs and lows of a data set are excluded leaving data that more accurately represents middle range.

 Click here to return to the Main WJM Page